 I can't say that anybody purports to know for sure, but I would say the most common reflexive answer that you get from folks is that they think that they were murdered by elements of Delta Force, either rogue elements of the unit or the command itself.

-One of the guys I saw to a former Delta operator seemed to find that, excuse me, a former Delta officer seemed to find that perfectly plausible, which was disturbing to me.
+One of the guys I talked to, a former Delta operator, seemed to find that, excuse me, a former Delta officer seemed to find that perfectly plausible, which was disturbing to me.

-Again, it's not folks who read the book, they will see the direction in which I lean ultimately.
+Again, it's not, folks who read the book, they will, they will see the direction in which I lean ultimately.

 That's not true.